Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 • Less flexibility if plumbing, electrical, or HVAC must be relocated

-• Landlord may have invested in finishes that need to be removed or modified
+• Landlord may have invested in finishes that need to be removed or modified for your specific use

 School of Rock QC

-Why Definitions Matter in Commercial Construction
+Why Definitions Matter in Arizona Commercial Construction

 • Responsibility for demolition or removal of existing materials

-• Permit and inspection responsibilities
+• Permit and inspection responsibilities, and which party pays permit fees

 Frequently Asked Questions: Gray Shell vs. Vanilla Shell